 Away to their playlists, they flew like a flash,

-Scrolling through phones, an accident, a crash.
+Scrolling through phones—then a screech and a crash.

 GPS on, their attention askew,

-Ignoring the red lights—they blew straight through.
+Ignoring the red lights, they blew straight through.

 Santa’s list wasn’t the only one checked twice,